Prison and Probation Service of Finland

-The primary duty of the Criminal Sanctions Agency is to see that the sentences passed by the courts of law are enforced lawfully and safely in Finland.
-In particular, the Agency’s goal is to enhance the safety of society by decreasing sentenced offenders’ risk of reoffending.
+The primary duty of the Prison and Probation Service is to see that the sentences passed by the courts of law are enforced lawfully and safely in Finland.
+In particular, the Service’s goal is to enhance the safety of society by decreasing sentenced offenders’ risk of reoffending.

-In the Criminal Sanctions Agency, the planning of the sentence term of remand prisoners, sentenced prisoners, and community sanction clients as well as the enforcement of the sanction, i.e. the actual serving of the sentence including the release phase, form a coherent entity.
+In the Prison and Probation Service, the planning of the sentence term of remand prisoners, sentenced prisoners, and community sanction clients as well as the enforcement of the sanction, i.e. the actual serving of the sentence including the release phase, form a coherent entity.